QDFormer: Towards Robust Audiovisual Segmentation in Complex Environments with Quantization-based Semantic Decomposition: Introduction

-Furthermore, considering that active sound events may continually change over time, another challenge for AVS is to extract frame-level audio semantics which is typically not as robust as extracting from clip-level audio.
+Furthermore, it is necessary to analyze audio semantics for every frame, given that sounding sources can change frequently (as the example in \cref{fig:teaser2} (a)).
+This presents a robustness challenge, as extracted semantics from short-term audio can be unstable compared to the extraction from long-term (clip-level) audio.
 To improve the frame-level audio representation, we propose a global-to-local mechanism, which distills knowledge from robust global (clip-level) audio representations into local (frame-level) ones.
-Specifically, we build an effective codebook for semantic quantization with clip-level visual-enriched audio features and then apply this codebook to perform local quantization on each frame without updating it.
-Thereby, the local semantic tokens are calibrated to the more robust and representative clip-level feature in the codebook.
-In summary, our contribution is three-fold: \begin{itemize}
+Specifically, the codebook is learned with clip-level visual-enriched audio features and performs local quantization on each frame without updating it.
+Thereby, the local semantic tokens are calibrated to the more robust and representative clip-level feature.

-\item An effective approach of multi-source audio semantic decomposition via product quantization, addressing the challenge of interacting visual and audio features in multiple object scenarios. \item A global-to-local distilling mechanism for frame-level audio semantic enhancement, addressing the ineffectiveness of frame-level audio feature extraction. \item Extensive experiments are conducted to verify the effectiveness of the proposed method, which significantly outperforms previous state-of-the-art methods on three AVS benchmarks, especially for multi-object datasets (+5.4\% mIoU for AVS-Objec-Multi and +21.2\% mIoU for AVS-Semantic). \end{itemize}
+In summary, our contribution is three-fold: \begin{itemize} \item An effective approach of audio semantic decomposition via product quantization, addressing the challenge of correlating audiovisual features introduced by multiple sounding sources and background disturbances. \item A global-to-local distilling mechanism for frame-level audio semantic enhancement, addressing the ineffectiveness of frame-level audio feature extraction. \item Extensive experiments are conducted to verify the effectiveness and robustness of the proposed method, which significantly outperforms previous state-of-the-art methods on three AVS benchmarks (+21.2\% mIoU for AVS-Semantic with ResNet-50 backbone). \end{itemize}